The Uncertainty Principle Has a Sharpe Ratio: Quantum Portfolio Optimization in C++

 | QAMOO (IBM marrakesh) | 3 | 0.728 | 0.334 | 28.0% | 8.8% | n/a | n/a | ok |

-Skipped rebalances: Zero skipped rebalances across all walk-forward solvers.
-The constraint projection fix eliminated all exception-path rebalance skips — every scheduled rebalancing period executed with projected weights.
-This confirms the reported Sharpe ratios reflect the algorithm's actual output at every period, not a mix of algorithm output and stale prior weights.
+Skipped rebalances: Zero skipped rebalances occurred across all walk-forward solvers.
+The constraint projection fix eliminated all exception-path rebalance skips.
+Every scheduled rebalancing period executed with projected weights.
+This confirms that the reported Sharpe ratios reflect the algorithm's actual output at each rebalance rather than a mixture of fresh allocations and stale portfolio state.

 IBM variance note: IBM aggregate variance (Runs: 3–8) reflects variance across distinct hardware submissions on different calibration dates.
 All submissions produced minimum-detectable signal (1–2/1024 shots).
 The variance in IBM results measures the performance of randomly-derived weight vectors projected to feasibility, not optimization quality differences.
 IBM run counts in the aggregate are genuine distinct job submissions, not duplicates.

 The cross-backend variance tells the most direct story about NISQ hardware.
-QAOA mean Sharpe: ibm_fez 0.770, ibm_kingston 0.453, ibm_marrakesh 1.026 — a range of 0.573 across the same algorithm, same problem, different calibration state.
-Same circuit, three different machines, three meaningfully different results.
+QAOA mean Sharpe: ibm_fez 0.770, ibm_kingston 0.453, ibm_marrakesh 1.026.
+That is a spread of 0.573 across the same algorithm, the same problem, and different calibration states.
+Same circuit.
+Three different machines.
+Three meaningfully different results.
 Backend calibration state is an independent variable that no algorithmic improvement addresses on current hardware.

 The Aer variance tells a different story.
 QAOA Uninformed σ 0.729 reflects genuine shot noise propagating through COBYLA parameter estimation and binary weight reconstruction into the walk-forward portfolio.
 1024 shots samples 0.1% of the 2²⁰ bitstring space.
 Each run's portfolio allocation is different because each run's dominant bitstring is different.
 This is fundamental undersampling, not hardware noise.
 Increasing shots would reduce this variance directly.